MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 ### Create a static IP and configure the DNS name

-For all the System Center Operations Manager components to communicate with the load balancer that the SCOM Managed Instance (preview) service will create, you need a static IP and DNS name for the load balancer's front-end configuration.
+For all the System Center Operations Manager components to communicate with the load balancer that the SCOM Managed Instance (preview) service creates, you need a static IP and DNS name for the load balancer's front-end configuration.

 Ensure that the static IP is in the subnet that you created during virtual network creation.
 Create a DNS name (according to your organization's policy) for the static IP.